Cover image for A&D Demolition

 Development

-The new site (bottom) had a substantial increase in performance in all areas compared to the original (top).
-Most importantly, the amount of time it takes the site to become interactive was reduced from 5.2 seconds to less than half a second.
+The new site (bottom) showed significant improvements in performance across all areas compared to the original (top).
+Most importantly, it reduced the site’s interactive loading time from 5.2 seconds to less than half a second.